 Mt Rainier WA

 Like so many other horse owners willing to try Equine Dentistry Without Drama™, this woman drifted over the year she had hesitated in calling me to care for her horse’s dental needs.
-She had experienced the way most people have performed this simple and routine task of filing off the excess tooth enamel that form pain causing razor sharp edges.
-In the past her horses had been subjected to automatic and heavy sedation and immobilization with them being worked on like a car in the auto body shop.
+She had experienced the way most people have performed this simple and routine task of filing off the excess tooth enamel that forms pain causing razor-sharp edges.
+In the past, her horses had been subjected to automatic and heavy sedation and immobilization with them being worked on like a car in the auto body shop.
 Worse yet, many of these professionals filing the teeth were afraid of the horse which the sedated horse sensed.
 I have heard similar complaints from other clients who had turned to our services for the first time in hope that we were different.

 Mt Adams WA on the Range

 The question I had asked this new client as we sat cooling in the shade was simply, “What did you think of this visit to Equine Dentistry Without Drama™?”

 After a moment, she turned to me and effortlessly said, “Easy.”
 Rolling off of her tongue like an escaped word, she quickly caught her breath wanting to say something more, but then the one word “Easy” came out again.